coder-3000-e/Word-Scrabble/README.md

   - [Usage](#usage)
   - [Additional Resources](#additional-resources)

-You can include this table of contents at the beginning of your documentation to help users navigate through it easily.

 ## Description
 This program accepts a sentence from the user and generates a random sentence based on the following criteria: for each word in the sentence, it replaces the word with another word that starts with the same letter and has the same length.
 If a suitable replacement cannot be found, the original word is retained.
 Additionally, the program ensures that the same input sentence yields a different output sentence each time, as it selects a random word that fulfills the criteria.